 D. To provide guidelines for financial and fiscal management.

 A. UBS System Office – The functional unit within the Financial Management Office responsible for facilitating and managing accounting, audits, bond debt service payments, cash flow projections, financial statement preparation, investment of bond proceeds, and post issuance compliance for the University Bond System.

-C. UBS Project – Formally known as University Project.
+C. UBS Project – Officially known as University Project.
 Any project, whether or not capable of producing revenue, designated and approved to be included in the University System by the Board of Regents.

 III.
 Executive Policy

 A. The University Bond System (UBS) shall be managed as a "System" and not as independent or "stand alone" projects.